 • Sweep hard surface floors, then vacuum carpeted surfaces.
 Use the vacuum attachment for cobwebs, furniture, and drapery.

-• Mop floors moving from the living spaces to the kitchen, ending with the bathrooms.
+• Mop floors, moving from the living spaces to the kitchen, ending with the bathrooms.

-• Coat the toilet bowls with a cleaner.
+• Coat toilet bowls with a cleaner.
 Scrub down sinks and shower/tub using a multi-surface antibacterial disinfectant spray.
 Use a glass cleaner on mirrors and faucets for extra shine.

 Improve your curb appeal